sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ```
 An outstanding alarm is an alarm that is either not cleared or not acknowledged by the user yet.

-On acknowledging an alarm through CLI/REST/gNMI, ALARM_STATS is updated by reducing the corresponding severity counter by 1.
-This makes acknowledged alarm is taken out of consideration.

-The following illustrates how severity of alarms in the table controls system LED.
+The following illustrates how pmon can use ALARM_STATS table to control system LED.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 |       |            |         |
 |       |            |         |

 Alarm table is empty.
 All counters in ALARM_STATS is 0.
 System LED is Green.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 | ALM-1 | critical   |         |
 | ALM-2 | minor      |         |

 Alarm table now has two alarms.
 One with *critical* and other with *minor*.
 ALARM_STATS is updated as: Critical as 1 and Minor as 1.
 As There is atleast one alarm with *critical/major* severity, system LED is Red.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 | ALM-2 | minor      |         |

 The *critical* alarm is cleared by the application, so alarm consumer removes it from ALARM table, ALARM_STATS is updated and it reads: Critical as 0 and Minor as 1.
 As there is at least one* minor/warning* alarms in the table, system LED is Amber.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 | ALM-2 | minor      |         |
 | ALM-9 | major      |         |

 Now there is an alarm with *critical/major* severity.
 ALARM_STATS now reads as: Major as 1 and Minor as 1.
 So, system LED is Red.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 | ALM-2 | minor      |         |
 | ALM-9 | major      | true    |

 The *major* alarm is acknowledged by user, alarm consumer sets *is_acknolwedged* flag to true and reduces Major counter in ALARM_STATS by 1, ALARM_STATS now reads as: Major 0 and Minor 1.
 This particular alarm is taken out of consideration for system LED.
 There are no other *critica/major* alarms.
 There however, exists an alarm with *minor/warning* severity.
 System LED is Amber.

 | ALARM |  SEVERITY  | IS_ACK  |
 |:-----:|:----------:|:-------:|
 | ALM-2 | minor      | true    |
 | ALM-9 | major      | true    |

 The *minor* alarm is also acknowledged by user.
 ALARM_STATS reads: Major as 0, Minor as 0.
 So it is also taken out of consideration for system LED.
 System LED is Green.

 ### 3.1.4 Event Receivers